rekalogika/rekalogika-docs/docs/analytics/04-query/02-cube-result.md

 The `rollUp()` method is the reverse of `drillDown()`.
 It allows you to roll up the data cube to a higher level of aggregation.
-It returns the `CubeCell` that represents the rolled-up data. `rollUp()` basically removes the specified dimension from the tuple and aggregates the measures accordingly.
+It returns the `CubeCell` that represents the rolled-up data. `rollUp()` basically removes the specified dimension from the coordinates and aggregates the measures accordingly.

 ```php
 use Rekalogika\Analytics\Contracts\Result\CubeCell;